robots4life/utopia-postcss-demo/README.md

 1.

-In the referenced documentation https://github.com/trys/postcss-utopia?tab=readme-ov-file#utopia-typescale the typescale has the object syntax.
+In the referenced documentation https://github.com/trys/postcss-utopia?tab=readme-ov-file#utopia-typescale the `typeScale` used the object syntax.

 ```css
 :root {